nisaacdz/speedy_refs/README.md

 - **Reon** - Read only static pointer that implements `Sync` and `Send`
 - **RcCell** - Simple and more concise version of `Rc<RefCell>`
 - **SharedCell** - For Shared ownership without borrow checking.
 - **Borrow** - A cloneable shared ownership without borrow checking.
-Like how references are used in java, go, python, etc.(Not Sync)
+Like how references are used in languages like java, go, python, etc.

 # Upcoming